Candiman421/DocInspector/docs/usage-guide.md

 ---

-**The Enhanced InDesign Document Analyzer v2.1 provides professional-grade document analysis with comprehensive features for any InDesign workflow.
+**The Enhanced InDesign Document Inspector v2.1 provides professional-grade document analysis with comprehensive features for any InDesign workflow.
 Use this guide to leverage all enhanced capabilities for maximum insight into your document changes and structure.**